 Imam Abu Laith Luqman Ahmad

-Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Imam of the Islamic Society of Folsom, in Northern California.
+Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher.
 He is a former executive committee member of the North America Imams Federation (NAIF), and the CEO of ‘Mosque Without Borders’, an organization that addressed Muslim sectarianism and critical issues that impact the loves of Muslim converts in the United States.
 He is also and the author of the new book, “Double Edged Slavery “, a critical and authoritative look at the condition of African American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a look at the ideological underpinning of modern Salafist extremism.
 He blogs at imamluqman.wordpress.com, and can be reached at email@example.com.